Rocky Mountain Catholic Home Educators Conference

 Abriana Chilelli

-Abriana Chilelli serves as the Institute for Catholic Liberal Education’s Diocesan Liaison, directing a superintendent formation program which serves bishops who desire their diocesan schools offices to lead the renewal of Catholic schools through a reclamation of the Church’s tradition of education.
-In addition to her work at ICLE, she also serves Archbishop Sample as the Assistant Director of Catholic Education for the Archdiocese of Portland, Oregon.
+Abriana Chilelli serves as the Institute for Catholic Liberal Education’s Diocesan Liaison, directing a superintendent formation program that equips bishops with superintendents who can renew diocesan school offices by reclaiming the Church’s tradition of education.
+She also serves Archbishop Alexander Sample as Assistant Director of Catholic Education for the Archdiocese of Portland, Oregon, where his leadership is shaping a nationwide example of Catholic school renewal.